VoluntasTua/scripture-study-guide/quran/sura-56.md

 ## Introduction

-Sura 56, known as _al-Wāqiʻah_, translated variously as "The Inevitable", "The Event", or "That Which Must Come to Pass"
+Sura 56, known as _al-Wāqiʻah_, translated variously as "The Inevitable", "The Event", or "That Which Must Come to Pass",  takes its name from the first verse.